Tianwan Nuclear Power Plant (NPP), also referred to as Jiangsu Nuclear Power Station or Lianyungang NPP, is located on the…

 The feasibility studies for constructing the power plant started in 1961.
-Harza Engineering Co.
-International carried out both the technical and economic studies.
+Harza Engineering Co International carried out both technical and economic studies.
 In 1963, a consortium, consisting of Kaiser Engineering and Constructors, Macco International, Tecon International, Merritt Chapman & Scott Overseas, Christian Nielsen and Technical Building Construction, was awarded the contract for the construction of the plant.

 Towards the end of 1963, the initial construction work, earthworks and routes of the access roads commenced.
-In 1964, the Caroni River was diverted to the right side of the bank to enable construction of the plant.
+In 1964, the Caroni River was diverted to the right side of the bank to enable the construction of the plant.
 The civil works of the first stage of the power plant were completed in 1976, consisting of powerhouse I with ten generators and a capacity of 2,065MW.

 The final stage of the construction for the power plant started in 1978.
 In 1982, four main construction works were taken up, which included the concrete dam (Guri Dam) and powerhouse II, the excavation of the second channel and discharge operation plant of aggregates, earth and rockfill dams left and right.

 In 1984, the first unit of powerhouse II was commissioned with ten 630MW generators.
 The completed Guri power plant was inaugurated in 1986.

 MWH Global provided design services of the concrete gravity dam, while Atkinson Construction served as the civil contractor.
 A total of 8,280,000 cubic yards of concrete was placed for the development.

 HPC Venezuela (VHPC), an affiliate unit of Hitachi Plant Technologies, was awarded the contract for the construction of powerhouse II.